TeamShockwave-VitaminSea/Vitamin-Sea/README.md

 # Vitamin-Sea
-This repository stores source code of the app used for image classification and also contains the code used for arduino to work together with the app.
+This repository stores all the code and resources to recreate our project.

-The file for arduino can be found in Vitamin-Sea/app/src/main/java/arduino code/
+Please note that, before building the android app, you need to change the name of the bluetooth device the app will work with or else the app won't function.